 Key facts of the tour

-A cycling tour for connoisseurs and families
+A cycle tour for families and connoisseurs

-Arrive relaxed and use rental bikes from the local rental companies.
-The capacity for taking bicycles on the trains is limited and taking your own bike on the train cannot be guaranteed, depending on the capacity.
+Arrive relaxed and hire bikes from the local hire companies.
+The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Start and end station